-<description of collaborative features if different from those provided by default on the IMS Member Website and list of IMS Staff resources needed>
+<description of collaborative features if different from those provided by default on the 1EdTech Member Website and list of 1EdTech Staff resources needed> duration of each task - see example; proposals for projects lasting longer than 12 months should include a rationale for the abnormal duration>

-<Note: by default on the Project Group will use a workspace consisting of a forum, issues List, and calendar.
+<Note: by default on the Project Group will use a community workspace consisting of a forum, issues List, and calendar.
 The forum will include folders for documents and for agendas/minutes.
-If approved, IMS Staff will support document tracking, and UML design tool or templates for the development of use cases using the Cockburn method>
+If approved, 1EdTech Staff will support document tracking, and UML design tool or templates for the development of use cases using the Cockburn method>